abhinavmishra-0302/Finance-Trading-Platform/SRS.md

 ## 9. Conclusion

-This Software Requirements Specification provides a detailed overview of the Financial Trading Platform, outlining its features, functionalities, and technical specifications.
+This Software Requirements Specification provides a detailed overview of the Financial Trading Platform, encompassing its features, functionalities, technical requirements, system model, and life cycle.
 It serves as a comprehensive guide for the development team and stakeholders, ensuring a clear understanding of project requirements and expectations.
+Regular updates will be made to this document to accommodate any changes in the project's scope or specifications.